spember/gr8conf-2012-workshop/Instructions.md

         return this;
     },

-Note the use of 'return this'.
+Note the 'this.$el' object, which is a cached jQuery/Zepto selector for the view's root node, and the use of 'return this'.
 A view is *not*, by convention, responsible for inserting itself in the DOM; that task generally falls to whatever created the view.
-Also, the this.$el object, which is a cached jQuery/Zepto selector for the view's root node.

 ### [Collections](http://backbonejs.org/#Collection)

 Collections provide a range of convenience methods for managing ordered sets of Models.
-One of the most features is the ability to hook into a 'list' type action on the server to auto-instantiate a set of Models.
+One of the most interesting features is the ability to hook into a 'list' type action on the server to auto-instantiate a set of Models.

 Templating - [Handlebars][handlebars]
 --------------

 Based on the Mustache template format, Handlebars is an excellent choice for building Javascript templates.
 Usage is simple: create a set of Templates (which contain named placeholders for data) and compile them, which transforms them into a Javascript function.
-This function accepts a context, an object containing data mapped to your named placeholders, and returns a string which one can inject into your page as a DOM element.
+This function accepts a context - an object containing data mapped to your named placeholders - and returns a string which one can inject into your page as a DOM element.

-Templates can placed in an HTML page as a node that your scripts must locate, or included as escaped strings in your JS.
+Templates can placed in an HTML page as a node that your scripts must locate, or included as escaped strings in your Javascript.

 Testing - [Jasmine][jasmine]